 Diet and Nutrition

 Affectionate and playful

-Needs a lot of exercise
+Needs a lot of exercise and mental stimulation

-Can be wary of strangers
+Can be wary of strangers and other dogs

 More Dog Breeds and Further Research

 Do thorough research to ensure that the Irish water spaniel is the right breed for your lifestyle.
 Talk to spaniel owners, reputable breeders, rescue groups, and veterinary professionals.
 Try to meet multiple Irish water spaniels too if possible to get a feel for the breed.